Your cart is emptyShop

 The ´Temple of all gods´ was built during the reign of the Roman Emperor Hadrian.

 This animation presents the history of Ancient Rome throughout the centuries.

-The first indoor theater in modern history to be constructed according to the theater-building codes of Antiquity was inaugurated in 1585.
+The first indoor theatre in modern history to be constructed according to the theatre-building codes of Antiquity was inaugurated in 1585.

 Today only one of the Wonders of the Ancient World is still intact: the Pyramids of Giza.

 Wealthy citizens in ancient Rome owned large houses with varied layouts of several rooms.